lmsqueezy/laravel/README.md

 > This package is a work in progress.
 As long as there is no v1.0.0, breaking changes may occur in v0.x releases.
 No upgrade path between v0.x versions will be provided.

+## Roadmap

+The below features are not yet in this package but are planned to be added in the future:

+- Receipts
+- License keys
+- Marketing emails check

 ## Requirements

 - PHP 8.1 or higher